Sarah Fahr

-Sarah Luisa Fahr (born 12 September 2001) is an Italian volleyball player who plays as a middle-blocker for Imoco Volley Conegliano.
+Sarah Luisa Fahr (born 12 September 2001) is a professional volleyball player who plays as a middle-blocker for Imoco Volley Conegliano.
+Born in Germany, she plays for the Italy national team.

 Personal life

-She was born in Bavaria from German parents but was raised in Piombino (Tuscany).
+She was born in Bavaria to German parents but was raised in Piombino, Tuscany, in Italy.

 Career

 She participated at the 2017 FIVB Volleyball Girl's U18 World Championship, 2018 FIVB Volleyball Women's Nations League, 2018 FIVB Volleyball Women's World Championship, 2019 Montreux Volley Masters, and 2019 Women's European Volleyball Championship.